More than just Bluegrass and barbecue, online colleges in Tennessee are helping the state make a name for itself in higher education.

 Overview of Higher Education in Tennessee

-Tennessee is home to 88 degree-granting institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
-Of those, 23 are public schools, 46 are non-profit private schools and 19 are for-profit private schools.
+Tennessee is home to 82 degree-granting institutions, according to the NCES.
+Of those, 23 are public schools, 40 are non-profit private schools and 16 are for-profit private schools.

 Editorial Listing ShortCode: